 Generally speaking if you’re planning to visit more than 3 National Parks covered by the annual pass in one year, it’s worth buying one.

-You can buy your America the Beautiful pass at one of the park’s entrance stations or online.
+You can buy your America the Beautiful pass at the south entrance, or online.

 Renting an expensive 4×4 Jeep is not mandatory: the roads are paved and it’s easy to drive inside the Grand Canyon National Park.